Telecominfraproject/oopt-gnpy/README.rst

 The main transmission example will calculate the average signal OSNR and SNR across network elements (transceiver, ROADMs, fibers, and amplifiers) between two transceivers selected by the user.
-(By default, for the CORONET Global network, it will show the transmission of spectral information between Albuquerque, New Mexico and Atlanta, Georgia.)
+(By default, for the CORONET Global network, it will show the transmission of spectral information between Abilene, Texas and Albany, New York.)

 This script calculates the average signal OSNR = |OSNR| and SNR = |SNR|.